vagrant-landrush/landrush/README.md

 Simple DNS that's visible on both the guest and the host.

-> Even a Vagrant needs a place to settle down once in a while.

 Spins up a small DNS server and redirects DNS traffic from your VMs to use it, automatically registers/deregisters IP addresseses of guests as they come up and down.